mfn/cakephp2-magic-properties/README.md

 }
 ```

 See the `--help` flag for other options.
+The library is designed to act idempotent.

 Be aware that no checks are done whether the class is actually a CakePHP2 controller/helper or not.

 # Install

-Using composer: `composer.phar require mfn/cakephp2-magic-properties 0.0.4`
+Using composer: `composer.phar require mfn/cakephp2-magic-properties 0.0.5`

 © Markus Fischer <markus@fischer.name>